DataFlexCode/cDbCjGridFilter/README.md

 user will need, but if you feel defferently then the code is all here for you to tweak to your heart's content!)

-The form will allow the entry of a value to compare selected column to.
+The form will allow the entry of a value to compare selected the column to.

 No filtering will occur until all three contain non-blank values.